CJMenart/MetadataRepresentationProject/axioms.md

 ## Lanes
 ![schema-diagram](schema-diagrams/Lane.png)

-### Axioms
+### Axioms (English)
 * "A Lane can be directLeftOf at most one other Lane."
 * "A Lane can be directRightOf at most one other Lane."
 * "If one Lane is directLeftOf another Lane, that lane is directRightOf the first Lane."
-* "If a Lane is directRightOf another Lane, both of those Lanes are inRoad the same Road."
 * "A Lane has at most one visiblyEndsAt relationship with a Distance."
 * "A Road has atleast one lane"
 * "A lane always touches one or two TouchingIntersections."
+* "Every Lane is in at most one Road"  (could this be exactly 1?)

+### Axioms (Manchester)
+* Lane SubClassOf directLeftOf max 1 Lane
+* Lane SubClassOf directRightOf max 1 Lane
+* directLeftOf inverse of directRightOf
+* Lane SubClassOf visiblyEndsAt max 1 Distance
+* Road SubClassOf inverse inRoad min 1 Lane
+* Lane SubClassOf touchesIntersection min 1 TouchingIntersection
+* Lane SubClassOf touchesIntersection max 2 TouchingIntersection
+* Lane SubClassOf inRoad max 1 Road

 ### Rules
 * "All lanes that touch the same interesection and are inRoad of same road have the same cardinality"
+* "If a Lane is directRightOf another Lane, both of those Lanes are inRoad the same Road."

 ## Intersections